SharePoint/sp-dev-docs/docs/general-development/site-collection-app-catalog.md

 You can configure and manage site collection app catalogs using the SharePoint Online Management Shell.

 > [!NOTE]
-> Before you can manage site collection app catalogs in your tenant, ensure that you have installed [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588) from November '17 or newer.
+> Before you can manage site collection app catalogs in your tenant, ensure that you have installed [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588) from November 2017 or newer.

+Alternatively, you can use the [Office 365 CLI](https://sharepoint.github.io/office365-cli?utm_source=msft_docs&utm_medium=page&utm_campaign=Use+the+site+collection+app+catalog) to manage your SharePoint site collection app catalogs.
+The Office 365 CLI is a cross-platform command line interface that can be used on any platform, including Windows, MacOS and Linux.

 ### Create a site collection app catalog

 > [!NOTE]
-> Before running the following script, connect to your SharePoint Online tenant using the `Connect-SPOService` cmdlet.
+> Before running the following script, connect to your SharePoint Online tenant using the `Connect-SPOService` cmdlet when using the SharePoint Online PowerShell.
 Also ensure, that you have a tenant app catalog created in your tenant.
 If you don't, the cmdlet will fail with the following error:
 > ```text
 > Cannot invoke method or retrieve property from null object.
 Object returned by the
 > following call stack is null.
 "TenantAppCatalog